wzljerry/wzljerry.github.io/README.md

 - Co-founder and AI Team Leader, Havi Lab, Beijing, China, 04/2024-present.

   As the co-founder of the Havi AI Team, I spearheaded the creation of this research group to innovate AI solutions for the recruitment industry.
-Our focus is on developing technologies that streamline the hiring process, improving how companies identify and attract the right talent.
+We focus on developing technologies that streamline the hiring process, improving how companies identify and attract talent.

-- Co-founder and AI Team Leader, Leago AI, CA, USA, 10/2023-present.

-  Leago AI is a startup specializing in the legal area.
-Our goal is to streamline the creation of legal documents, making the process of accessing legal services faster and more efficient for    our users, ultimately saving them valuable time.

 - Teaching Assistant, Purdue University, 01/2024-present.
 - Research Assistant, Purdue University, 09/2021-12/2023.